litlfred/ITI.VHL/input/pagecontent/volume-1.md

 #### XX.1.2.3 Generate VHL

-This transactions is used by a VHL Holder to request that a VHL Sharer generate a VHL.
-A VHL Sharer may optionally record the consent of the individual to share their information under the Record Consent option.
-A VHL Sharer may optionally create an audit trail of the creation of the VHL under the Audit Event option.
-The individual shall trust that VHL Sharer has been authorized by its jurisidiction to authorize and provide access to health documents.
+This transactions is used by a VHL Holder to request that a {{ linkvhls }} generate a VHL.
+A {{ linkvhls }} may optionally record the consent of the individual to share their information under the Record Consent option.
+A {{ linkvhls }} may optionally create an audit trail of the creation of the VHL under the Audit Event option.
+The individual shall trust that {{ linkvhls }} has been authorized by its jurisidiction to authorize and provide access to health documents.

 For more details see the detailed [transaction description](generate_vhl.html)